 Yep!
-For 2013, I thought it would be fun to blog food and recipes from all 50 states.
-I spent a great deal of 2011 and 2012 preparing for this.
-I initially planned to do it in 2012 but I had other committments that kept me from really delving into it, not to mention that I wanted to research more.
+For the next year or so, I thought it would be fun to blog food and recipes from all 50 states.
+I initially planned to do this back in 2012 but I had other commitments that kept me from really delving into it, not to mention that I wanted to research more.
+Plus, let’s face it, there aren’t enough hours in the day to do this rapidly.
+However I was thinking about it and there are 52 weeks in a year, so how hard is it to pop one up a week?
+This is me, probably pretty hard, but that’s why I said the project is over the next year or so.

 How did I research the foods and recipes of all 50 states?